 Three Reasons Why You Should Be Bilingual in the Workplace

 Being bilingual opens plenty of doors in life.
 Even if you know a second language at a basic level, you’ll find that it comes in handy and makes your life better in so many ways.
 When you’re away on holiday you’ll be able to speak to the locals, find your way around, and understand what’s happening around you.
-Back at home, you might be able to order food at your favorite ethnic restaurant, strike up a conversation with a foreigner, or help a visiting tourist with your foreign language skills.
+Back at home, you might be able to order food at your favourite ethnic restaurant, strike up a conversation with a foreigner, or help a visiting tourist with your foreign language skills.

 But there’s more to knowing a second language than just the feel-good benefits.
 In the workplace, for example, being bilingual is incredibly valuable.
-Check out just three of the reasons you may want to learn a second language, and stat.
+Check out just three of the reasons you may want to learn a second language and stat.

 1) You’ll stand out from the crowd.

 No matter what field you’re in, chances are pretty good that things are competitive.
 You may have people within your own organization vying for your job, and if not, there are plenty of outsiders who would love to be in your position.
 By speaking a second language, you’re demonstrating to your boss that you’re a step above the rest.
-It’s a unique and valuable trait that has real world applications and shows that you’ve worked a little–or a lot!–harder than the rest to make yourself even more valuable in the workplace.
+It’s a unique and valuable trait that has real-world applications and shows that you’ve worked a little–or a lot!–harder than the rest to make yourself even more valuable in the workplace.

 2) You’ll look smart.

 Being bilingual can really grab your coworkers’ and managers’ attention.
-It says, “I’m not afraid of a challenge,” and proves that you’re willing to put plenty of hard work into an important endeavor.
+It says, “I’m not afraid of a challenge,” and proves that you’re willing to put plenty of hard work into an important endeavour.
 It shows that you keep your brain sharp by challenging yourself to stay fluent and on top of your language game.
-Even better, by enrolling in classes you demonstrate a commit to continued learning, and that’s something any manager will take notice of and respect.
+Even better, by enrolling in classes you demonstrate a commitment to continued learning, and that’s something any manager will take notice of and respect.